-I couldn’t ignore this one, and no… not because it had three of the four words in the name of my blog in the headline.
+I couldn’t ignore this one, and no – not because it had three of the four words in the name of my (old) blog in the headline.
+That did help, though.

 Critics of Friedman quickly returned fire.
 One particularly good essay, by Poliblog’s Steven L. Taylor, lays out the obstacle course to this perennial idea.
 The Electoral College is stacked against third parties, since the candidate with the most votes in a state gets all of the electoral votes.
 The party system can absorb an insurgency, but it squeezes out third party challenges.
 A last roadblock is the Senate, where the filibuster rules would be particularly cruel to a President without some kind of party support.

-Its oh so simple to expect some big unmovable force like Michael Bloomberg to come along, throw down a cool billion and create a network of state groups that will be a catalyst for a national movement, but in the mean time, we need to be working on furthering the cause now, with what we have.
-Relying on a pipe dream that is just as likely not to ever come along is a prescription for failure.
+Its oh so simple to expect some big centrist independent, white knight of an unmovable force like Michael Bloomberg to come along, throw down a cool billion and create a network of state groups that will be a catalyst for a national centrist party movement, but in the mean time, we need to be working on furthering the cause now, where we are, with what we have.

 A whole lot of other interesting related info on the subject in the article, some of it having to do with Seattle area politics, but mostly national.
 Give it a look.